codemeleon/AlnViewer/README.md

 Amino acid color in **three** different modes.
 Only valid for normal mode where all amino acid sequences are being displayed.

 1. All the amino acids will be displayed with distincs colors. (use **o** key)
-2. Fobicity base grouping has beed done using : Polar, Hydrophobic, charged, uncharged. (use **b** key)
+2. Phobicity base grouping has beed done using : Polar, Hydrophobic, charged, uncharged. (use **b** key)
 3. Sizes: large and small. (use **z** key)
 4.  *Your suggestions for groupping*